 Best sim card at Nairobi Airport

-When looking at the prices only, Safaricom is a no-go!
-They are so much more expensive compared to Airtel and Telkom.
-However, I still recommend a Safaricom sim card for traveling in Kenya and that is because of their extensive network.
-The Safaricom network is by far the best in Kenya.
+When looking at the prices only, Safaricom is much more expensive compared to Telekom and Airtel.
+However, I still recommend a Safaricom sim card for traveling in Kenya and that is because of their extensive mobile network.
+The Safaricom 4G/5G network is by far the best in Kenya.

-Therefore, if you visit a lot of different places and will be on the road a lot during your Kenya trip then definitely get yourself a Safaricom sim card.
+If you visit multiple tourist destinations in Kenya and will be on the road a lot during your Kenya trip then definitely get yourself a Safaricom prepaid sim card.

-If not, and you will be visiting Nairobi or one or two other cities then there is no need to buy the expensive Safaricom prepaid sim cards.
+If you will only be visiting Nairobi then there is no need to buy an expensive Safaricom prepaid sim card.
+But keep in mind that Safaricom is the only mobile internet operator that offers 5G in Kenya.

 How to get from Nairobi Airport to the city

 Ordering an Uber to get from Nairobi Airport to the city is by far the easiest, fastest and most convenient way to travel.
-However, you need a local sim card! :)
+However, you need a prepaid sim card or an e-sim card so you have data on your phone.

 I hope the above tips for buying a local sim card for Kenya at Nairobi Airport were helpful for your upcoming Kenya trip.